 Acronym for Content Delivery Network (aka Content Distribution Network), a geographically distributed network of servers with the purpose of delivering content to users much faster.

-Acronym for Global Delivery Network.
-See Global Delivery Network Glossary for more related terms.
+See the Global Delivery Network section of this page for more related terms.

 Inactive strings refer to strings that have been removed from your source/original file.
 Inactive strings become unauthorized and are removed from the job.
 If a string is inactive and has no published translations, it will be deleted from the system entirely.
 However, published translations will remain in the Published queue, and will not be removed, simply marked as inactive.
 Basically, a string only becomes inactive when it's no longer part of any file in Smartling, and thus, Smartling assumes it should no longer be made available for translation.